witted-research/openzen/README.md

 ## Setup

-OpenZen uses CMake (3.11 or higher) as build system, and has been built and tested on Windows (MSVC) and Ubuntu (gcc7).
+OpenZen uses CMake (3.11 or higher) as build system, and has been built and tested on Windows (Microsoft Visual Studio 2017 and 2019) and Ubuntu (gcc7).
 As OpenZen is written in C++17, an up-to-date compiler is required.
 The following steps guide you through setting up OpenZen in Windows and Linux.

 ### Windows